Alert Issued For Wanted Area Woman

+An alert has been issued for a wanted woman who has been on the run since her arrest nearly five years ago.

-Police issued an alert for Michelle Melson, 50, who is wanted following her arrest for aggravated unlicensed operation of a motor vehicle in September 2015.
+JeanMarie Christy is currently wanted by the Town of Newburgh Police after she was arrested in January 2015 for aggravated unlicensed operation of a motor vehicle.

-According to Town of Newburgh Police, Melson later failed to show up court on her scheduled date, and a warrant was issued for her arrest.
+Christy later failed to appear in court and a warrant was issued for her arrest by the Town of Newburgh Police Department.

-Mellon was described as 5-foot-5 weighing approximately 185 pounds with black hair and brown eyes.
-Anyone who recognizes Melson, or who has information regarding her whereabouts has been asked to contact the Town of Newburgh Police Department by calling (845) 564-1100 or emailing TNPDfacebook@townofnewburghpd.org.
+Police described Christy, 51, a 5-foot-10 weighing approximately 135 pounds with grey hair and blue eyes.
+Anyone with information regarding her whereabouts has been asked to contact the Town of Newburgh Police Department by calling (845) 564-1100 or emailing TNPDfacebook@townofnewburghpd.org.

 Click here to sign up for Daily Voice's free daily emails and news alerts.